 The difference of comfort on the ball & soccer skills

 A player can have good skill moves or a good first touch, but this doesn’t mean they are comfortable on the ball between touches.
 This means the steps between the 1st touch and 2nd touch leading into the pass.
 Most of the time, watching youth soccer, you will notice that players panic once they first trap/receive the ball.
 This means they are not comfortable on the ball being able to play quick.
 It takes years for players to finally get their first touch and then correct amount of steps and time before they pass.
+Here are 8 good drills to improve your first touch.

 Example of comfort on the ball playing quick 2 touch soccer